cloudfoundry/php-buildpack/README.md

 cf push -m 128M -b https://github.com/dmikusa-pivotal/cf-php-build-pack.git my-php-app
 ```

-This command will push your application, "my-php-app", to CloudFoundry.
-The ```-b``` argument instructs CF to use this build pack.
-The remainder of the options and arguments are not specific to the build pack, for questions on those consult the output of ```cf push -h```.
+Please note that you should change *my-php-app* to some unique name, otherwise you'll get an error and the push will fail.

-Please note that you should change *my-php-app* to some unique name.
-Otherwise you'll get an error and the push will fail.
+The example above will create and push a test application, "my-php-app", to CloudFoundry.
+The `-b` argument instructs CF to use this build pack.
+The remainder of the options and arguments are not specific to the build pack, for questions on those consult the output of `cf push -h`.

-Behind the scenes the following actions occur when you run the commands above:
+Here's a breakdown of what happens when you run the example above.

   - On your PC...
-    - It'll create a new directory and one PHP file, which calls ```phpinfo()```
+    - It'll create a new directory and one PHP file, which calls `phpinfo()`
     - Run cf to push your application.
 This will create a new application with a memory limit of 128M (more than enough here) and upload our test file.
   - On the Server...
     - The build pack is executed.